omusico/backbone/README.md

 # backbone
-Mobile facing app for the Bytefrost Backbone wearable product
+Mobile-facing app for the Bytefrost Backbone wearable product